zlatictik/Making-Journal-DES240/journal-pages/week-01.md

 # Week 01 – Introduction & Data Drawings

 ## Introduction
 This week introduced the course and the idea of using data as a creative material.
-Although I was unable to attend the first class, I reviewed the course materials, slides, and assignment brief to understand the expectations for the week.
+Although I was unable to attend the first class, I reviewed the course materials, slides, and assignment brief to understand the expectations for the week

 The main focus was beginning Experiment 1: Data Drawings and setting up the Making Journal.